100% Online Part Time CELTA

 Please see below for the schedule of the 10-week part-time Cambridge CELTA program.
-The course contact time takes place every Saturday from 09:00 to 18:15 and every Sunday 10:30 to 16:00 Thai time.
+The course contact time takes place every Saturday and Sunday (Thai Time):

 After lunch, you have TP (Teaching Practice) when you teach your lesson that you spent the week planning for.
 Many trainees comment that TP is the favourite part of the course as you are teaching real students – motivated students with real reasons to want to learn English.
 They understand that you are learning and that you are on a training course so they are all super-supportive and encouraging and really appreciate every effort you make to develop their English skills and to give them practice.
 For sure, you will end the course with a lot more Facebook friends than when you started!
 When you are not teaching you are observing your peers and getting ready to give them feedback on their lessons on the following day.
 Saturday finishes around 18:15 Thai time.